Priyasunil26/Documentation/Documentation.md

   - Navigate to your storage account.
   - In the left menu, scroll down to the Data storage section and select Containers.
   - Click the + Container button.
   - Provide a name for your new container.
-Remember that the container name must be lowercase, start with a letter or number, and can include only letters, numbers, and the dash (-) character.
-The name should also be between 3 and 63 characters long.
-  - Set the Anonymous access level for the container (recommended: Private).
+  - Set the Anonymous access level for the container (recommended: Private) and then click on "create" button.
   ![Blob creation](images/container-storageaccount.png)

 - For detailed instructions, you can refer to the following link: [Create an Azure storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal)

 ### 5. Bold BI Installation

 - Features to be enabled in IIS to run Bold BI in Windows Server OS.
-Refer to [Bold BI documentation](https://help.boldbi.com/deploying-bold-bi/deploying-in-windows/installation-and-deployment/).
+Refer to this [link](https://help.boldbi.com/faq/features-needed-to-enable-in-iis-to-run-bold-bi-in-win-server-os/).
 - You have the option to download various versions of Bold BI from [here](https://www.boldbi.com/account/downloads). you can download and install.
-- Follow the steps in the [documentation](https://help.boldbi.com/deploying-bold-bi/deploying-in-windows/installation-and-deployment/) to install the BoldBI web application.
+- Follow the steps in the [Bold BI documentation](https://help.boldbi.com/deploying-bold-bi/deploying-in-windows/installation-and-deployment/) to install the BoldBI web application.
 - For guidance on startup configuration for Bold BI, please refer to the following link: [Help.BoldBI.com](https://help.boldbi.com/application-startup/latest/)

 ### 6. DNS Mapping and Binding with Bold BI Application